 McLean Day

-Festival Day: May 17
+Festival Day: May 16

 McLean Day is festival season's perfect first taste of rides, exhibitor booths, entertainment stages, and everything else you'd expect a community festival to be.
-This year marks its 110th Birthday, so this is one festival you won't want to miss.

 Tephra ICA Fine Arts Festival

-May 17 - 18
+May 16 - 17

 Lovers of fine arts will rejoice to hear that Tephra Institute of Contemporary Art is bringing back its annual festival to Fairfax County this May.
 The Tephra ICA Fine Arts Festival brings more than 200 artists, one-on-one experiences, performances, and special events to Reston Town Center.
+This year marks the festival's 35th anniversary and to celebrate, there will be a new People's Choice Award in honor of Festival Founder, Judith Forst.
+Additionally, the festival will recognize American craft traditions as part of the 250th Anniversary of the United States.

 ViVa!
 Vienna!

-May 24 - 26
+May 23 - 25

 ViVa!
 Vienna! is back during Memorial Day Weekend as a family and community-oriented celebration of the greater Vienna community spirit.
 Enjoy thrilling amusement rides, food, crafts, vendors, and entertainment for all ages.
-Vendors include handcraft artisans, retail vendors, professionals, and community and non-profit organizations.
+Vendors include artisans, retail vendors, professionals, and community and non-profit organizations.

 Memorial Day Weekend

-May 23 – May 26, 2025
+May 23 – May 25, 2026

 Can you think of a better place than the Washington, DC area to honor the nation's brave men and women who gave their lives to protect ours?
 The National Capital Region boasts some of the most unique monuments and memorials in remembrance of our fallen.
 Spend Memorial Day weekend with a humble and adventurous heart in Fairfax County.